lsst-ts/ts_tma_tma-documentation_verifications_lts-103-mcs/README.md

 For rebooting different tools are available, but a whole reboot from the EUI is not possible, there are procedures for rebooting the system properly to reduce shutdown times.

-Additionally, There are both luminous and audible indication when the system is enabled.
+Additionally, there are both luminous and audible indication when an axis (AZ or EL) is enabled.
+This was requested by Rubin.

 ## 3.10.24 Natural Frequency Avoidance